aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-chief of state: President Eddie FENECH ADAMI (since 4 April 2004)
+chief of state: President Edward FENECH ADAMI (since 4 April 2004)

 cabinet: Cabinet appointed by the president on the advice of the prime minister

-elections: president elected by the House of Representatives for a five-year term; election last held 29 March 2004 (next to be held by April 2009); following legislative elections, the leader of the majority party or leader of a majority coalition is usually appointed prime minister by the president for a five-year term; the deputy prime minister is appointed by the president on the advice of the prime minister
+elections: president elected by the House of Representatives for a five-year term (eligible for a second term); election last held 29 March 2004 (next to be held by April 2009); following legislative elections, the leader of the majority party or leader of a majority coalition is usually appointed prime minister by the president for a five-year term; the deputy prime minister is appointed by the president on the advice of the prime minister

-election results: Eddie FENECH ADAMI elected president; percent of House of Representatives vote - 33 out of 65 votes
+election results: Eddie FENECH ADAMI elected president; House of Representatives vote - 33 out of 65 votes

 Legislative branch: